 The Store Brand was Better

-You will find it is worth checking the labels on your ingredients.
+You will find it's worth checking the labels on your ingredients.
 The goal for this recipe is to take a processed condiment and make it a bit healthier by cooking it from scratch, but also to make it easy.
 If there are too many steps to make it healthier - it wouldn’t be easy.
-Easy plus healthier is the goal.
+Easy + healthier is the goal.

 Mealtime conversation starters

-Ask this question as you enjoy your meal with homemade Kansas City Style BBQ sauce.
+Ask this question as you enjoy your meal with fresh homemade BBQ sauce.

 What’s your most embarrassing story about being sick?